Jalapeño Poppers are a classic appetizer that are wildly popular! These are wrapped in bacon and crisped to perfection in the Air Fryer.

 The inspiration for these was my beautiful jalapeño peppers that I grew in my garden.
 Jalapeño peppers are super easy to grow and even just one plant will yield quite a few peppers!
 There's something to be said for cooking things with ingredients that you grew yourself, am I right!?

 I take traditional jalapeño poppers and wrap them in bacon, then bake 'em till the bacon is crispy.
 I cannot tell you how much flavor the bacon gives the peppers and filling, SO good!

 Perfect for your next game day, BBQ or get together, they are always a huge hit!
 You can serve them up with Ranch Dressing or a number of other dressings that you like.
 These are also great all on their own!

-How to Make Jalapeño Poppers in the Air Fryer
+How to Make Bacon Wrapped Keto Jalapeño Poppers

 Cut each jalapeño pepper in half lengthwise, scoop out the seeds and ribs.
-Be sure to wash your hands before moving on!
+Try not to touch the seeds ribs too much and be sure to wash your hands before moving on!

 Add the cream cheese, shredded cheddar and garlic powder to a bowl and mix until well combined.

 Fill each jalapeño pepper half with the filling, I use a mini silicone spatula to make it easier.